keithjgrant/sidecar-old/content/drinks/vigo.md

 >}}

 {{< instructions >}}
 Add all ingredients except the sparkling wine to a cocktail shaker with plenty of ice.
-Shake vigorously for 10–15 seconds, then strain into a wine glass.
+Shake then strain into a wine glass.
 Top with the sparkling wine.
 Be disappointed by Mimosas for the rest of your life.
 {{< /instructions >}}
 {{< /wrap >}}